edoger/zkits-logger/README.md

 ## About ##

 This package is a library of ZKits project.
-This library provides structured JSON format logger.
-At the same time, it supports 7 levels of logs and provides complete hook function to assist log scheduling.
+This is a zero-dependency standard JSON log library that supports structured JSON logs and is compatible with the standard library.

+ - Flexible and controllable caller report.
+ - Support 7 log levels.
+ - Complete log standard library compatibility.
+ - Chained call, supporting additional log context data.
+ - Flexible log hook support.
+ - Custom log formatter support.

 ## Install ##